Skip to content

 Description

-The United States began as an experiment in freedom and democracy.
-Since its establishment, the country and its people have endured social, political and economic revolutions.
-In this course, students will investigate the people, events and ideas that have shaped the United States from the end of the Civil War through today.Students are asked to analyze and evaluate decisions made by political, business and military leaders.
+In this course, you will investigate the people, events, and ideas that have shaped the United States from the end of the Civil War through today.
+You are asked to analyze and evaluate decisions made by political, business, and military leaders and recognize the cause-and-effect relationship connected with political, social, and economic issues.
 Emphasis is placed on connections between events of the past and present.
-This course also gives students the opportunity to conduct research and apply their learning to current, real-world problems.
+This course also gives you the opportunity to conduct research and apply your learning to current, real-world problems.

 Module One: Reconstruction

--causes, course, and consequences of the Civil War
+-Causes, course, and consequences of the Civil War

--the Reconstruction era
+-The Reconstruction era

--settlement in the American West
+-Settlement in the American West

 Module Two: Industrial Revolution

--causes, course, and consequences of the Second Industrial Revolution
+-Causes, course, and consequences of the Second Industrial Revolution

--the rise of Populism
+-The rise of Populism

--push and pull factors of immigration
+-Push and pull factors of immigration

--labor and social reform movements
+-Labor and social reform movements

 Module Three: Enter the World Stage

--the Spanish-American War
+-The Spanish-American War

--expansion of U.S. territory
+-Expansion of U.S. territory

 -World War I